In How to Talk to Anyone, Anytime, Anywhere Larry King teaches readers how to be a great conversationalist and interviewer.

 Prepare, Prepare, Prepare

-Whenever you know who are you going to talk to or who you are going to interview of what you are going to talk about, always prepare.
+Whenever you know who are you going to talk to or who you are going to interview about what you are going to talk about, always prepare.

 If you don’t prepare you end up digressing, using too many filler words and, generally, you will never be charismatic.